Cyber-Finn/Python-Text-Adventure-Game/README.md

 ## How To run the game
 1. Download or clone this repository to a location on your computer
-2. Have Python installed on your computer (You can install this from the Microsoft store)
+2. Have Python installed on your computer (You can install Python from the Microsoft store)
 3. Open Command Prompt (CMD)
-4. Navigate to the folder that contains our "main.py" Python File’s Location
+4. Navigate to the folder (from Step 1) that contains our "main.py" Python File’s Location
-5. Type the following command in CMD and hit Enter:
+5. Type the following command in CMD (from Step 3) and hit Enter:
 ```
 python main.py
 ```